-Dominic Raab resigns over bullying report
+Dominic Raab lashes out at 'flawed' bullying inquiry as he quits

 The resignation of Mr Raab - one of Mr Sunak's key supporters during the Conservative leadership contest last year - means the prime minister will need to appoint a new justice secretary.

-Mr Tolley was investigating eight complaints of bullying against Mr Raab, who was appointed deputy prime minister and justice secretary last October.
+Mr Tolley was investigating eight formal complaints of bullying against Mr Raab, who was appointed deputy prime minister and justice secretary last October.

-The bullying complaints relate to Mr Raab's previous periods as justice secretary and foreign secretary under Boris Johnson, and his time as Brexit secretary under Theresa May.
+The bullying complaints, which involved 24 people, relate to Mr Raab's previous periods as justice secretary and foreign secretary under Boris Johnson, and his time as Brexit secretary under Theresa May.

 Mr Sunak has been under pressure to explain what he knew about the allegations before reappointing Mr Raab as to the cabinet.